ossner/TUMGAD/src/DataStructures/Sequences/Arrays/Arrays.md

 `b = array (new Element[w])`

+The first n entries are used to store the information in the array.
+The last `(w-n)` entries are empty and available for use.

 ### 1. push(Element e)
 If the array is full `(n == w)`, a new array is created with the increased size `β*w` and all the values from `b` are then copied to the new array.
 Finally, the element e is added to the next free position in the array `(n+1)`.